Federal Policy

 In a landmark 7-0 unanimous ruling, the Supreme Court of Canada held that the failure to provide autism treatment did NOT violate the Canadian Charter of Rights and Freedoms.
 The Court found that:

-The Auton decision effectively ended legal challenges to provincial underfunding of autism services.
-Since 2004, every province has used Auton as a shield against accountability.
-The federal government has never intervened, despite its spending power and Canada Health Act enforcement authority.
+The Auton decision significantly limited legal challenges to provincial autism service funding levels.
+Since 2004, provinces have cited Auton in defending their funding decisions.
+The federal government has not intervened on autism services specifically, despite its spending power and Canada Health Act enforcement authority.

 The Canada Health Act gives the federal government the power to withhold transfer payments from provinces that violate CHA principles.
 While $162 million in penalties were issued in 2023-24 for extra-billing violations, autism service denials have never triggered CHA enforcement.